scala/scala.epfl.ch/_projects/06-scalafix.md

 active: true
 home: true
 hide-from-homepage: false
-description: "Refactoring and linting tool"
+description: "Refactoring and linting tool for Scala."
 ---

 Scalafix is a refactoring and linting tool created at the Scala Center with the